abhishekarya1/Hash-Define-myNotes/content/spring-boot/rx.md

 ### Convert Flux to Mono
 Several operations like `count()` on a flux return a mono.
 We then in turn perform operations on that mono.

+### Backpressure
+We can tell the data source to slow down in case we are taking too long to process data it emits.

 ## Project Reactor and Spring Boot
-In web apps, [Netty](https://netty.io/) controls the reactive aspects, we just use Flux or Mono everywhere in the app code and perform operations on them only.
+In web apps, [Netty](https://netty.io/) server controls the reactive aspects, we just use Flux or Mono everywhere in the app code and perform operations only on them.

 Use `Spring Reactive Web` dependency in Spring Initializr to use reactive features in Spring Boot.
+It uses Project Reactor by default.
 ```java
 <dependency>
 	<groupId>org.springframework.boot</groupId>